kaydenkehe/ritt-momney/README.md

 - `assets/` contains all static assets.
 Helper scripts, all saved images, models, etc.
 - `exploration/` contains exploratory, proof-of-concept, and tutorial notebooks. e.g., how to set up and use the LDM.
 - `work/` contains more formal work.
-Actual attempts to solve our research question.
+Actual attempts to tackle our research question.

 # Resources, Papers